ni/systemlink-operations-handbook/handbook/openid-connect/openid-connect.md

 ### Setting Login Redirect URI

 The client configuration for your provider requires a redirect URL that is used during the login flow.
-This must by the fully qualified domain name, the protocol (`https://` or `http://`), and the port (if 80 or 443 are not used) of the SystemLink server.
+This must be the fully qualified domain name, the protocol (`https://` or `http://`), and the port (if 80 or 443 are not used) of the SystemLink server.
 If the SystemLink server's DNS changes, update this setting with your provider.

 !!! note
     NI recommends the DNS name in the redirect URI match the the preferred hostname set in NI Web Server Configuration on the SystemLink server.